 Under state law, you must be able to show that your life changes will impact your child support payments by at least 10 percent.
 Otherwise, the court is unlikely to grant a modification.

-Because modifying a child support agreement requires the court's approval as well as the other parent's approval, this can easily become a complicated situation in need of a child support lawyer.
+Because modifying a child support agreement requires the court’s approval as well as the other parent’s approval, this can easily become a complicated situation in need of a child support lawyer.

 If you experience a substantial change in your life, you may petition for a modification on your own.
 However, we recommend that you speak with us prior to making your request to the court.
 We can help you calculate your percentage of change and offer our advice on whether the court is likely to grant your request.
 We may also be able to help you negotiate with your child’s other parent to allow the change.